garshaspx/openCV/README.md

 Add new libraries using the library manager
 Choose input and start object tracking
 View real-time detections on screen
-Train custom models using collected images(before training the data set make sure to add YAML file in ML_train folder)
+Train custom models using collected images (before training the data-set make sure to add YAML file in ML_train folder)